felipegtx/Raska/README.md

 ##Usage

 Here are the basic setup for the library.
-If you need/want more, please refer to the [docs](http://felipegtx.github.io/Raska/docs/index.html)
+If you need/want to learn more, please refer to the [docs](http://felipegtx.github.io/Raska/docs/index.html)

 ### Basic setup
 - Create a canvas element in your page